-We’re running an outdoor Summer Hive School in Guildford to help displaced young people re-engage with learning after the disruption of the last few months, and introduce those who are new to the UK to the basics of English ahead of the start of the new college year.
+This summer we ran an outdoor Summer Hive School in Guildford to help displaced young people re-engage with learning after the disruption of the lockdown period, and introduce those new to the UK to the basics of English ahead of the start of the new college year.

 We heard from key workers, foster carers and young people themselves that the long period of lockdown affected their mental wellbeing and made it difficult for them to engage with college work – sometimes due to technical or accessibility issues, but also because of a lack of focus and growing lethargy towards engagement of any sort.

 We wanted to address this.
 But restrictions meant that we couldn’t run sessions indoors and the weather in the UK is unpredictable at best, so running outdoor sessions with no cover seemed unwise.

 Thank goodness then for loan of a pop-up classroom from the Human Hive – an inflatable dome that has travelled Europe providing a learning space for displaced people in France, Italy, the Balkans and Greece – and the Hive Learning model.
 Hive Learning is an adaptive education approach tailored for emergencies which focuses on learning through activity and this provided a useful structure for our summer school.